aunoitsgolden/EPS/README.md

   - Prettier UI for Terminal

 Scraper:
-Life cycle status added to "mouser" type
+Life cycle status added to "mouser" type.
-Filters stock within the scraper themselves
+Filters stock within the scraper themselves.
-Never overwrite keys with the same key, even in the combined dictionary
+Never overwrite keys with the same key, even in the combined dictionary.